mrthehavok/k8s-observable-rollouts/docs/infrastructure-setup.md

 ## Deploying Argo CD

-Once the Minikube cluster is running, deploy Argo CD using the App-of-Apps pattern.
-The process is bootstrapped by a single script that creates the `root` application in the cluster.
-This `root` application is responsible for deploying Argo CD itself, making the entire setup managed by GitOps.
+Once the Minikube cluster is running, deploy Argo CD using the App-of-Apps pattern with the provided script.

 ### 1. Run the Bootstrap Script

-This script applies the `root-app.yaml` manifest, which points to the `argocd-apps/` directory in this repository.
+This script applies the necessary manifests to install Argo CD and set up the root application.

 ```bash
 ./scripts/deploy_argocd.sh